Karnataka Transporters Strike over Speed Governor issue-An analysis

 Ask yourself as a consumer:

 If an Airavata (KSRTC's Volvo Service) takes 15 hours to reach Hyderabad while Garuda (APSRTC's Volvo Service) can take you there in 10 hours, which one do you prefer?
-Slower speed doesn't necessarily translate into higer safety.
-What counts is how safely the vehicle is run and how external parameters (roads, other road users, vehicle condition such as braking effeciency etc) help ensuring a smooth journey.
+Slower speed doesn't necessarily translate into higher safety.
+What counts is how safely the vehicle is run and how external parameters (roads, other road users, vehicle condition such as braking efficiency etc) help ensuring a smooth journey.
 [Related: Bangalore Hyderabad by Bus]

 We already have so many traffic rules-how many are being effectively implemented?
 Will not this speed governor become another measure for RTO inspectors to make money?
 From a business perspective, it makes more economical and business sense for truck operators to bribe check post inspector with few hundred rupees and speed away without a SG, as the delay in delivery time because of SG can be more expensive than the bribe.
 So the implementation is more likely to serve the vested interest of few than general public.